 The Direction Générale des Impôts (the “Tax Authority”) is responsible for the administrative oversight of VAT in Guinea.

-See Appendix 15.2 for a link to the Tax Code and the Tax Authority.
+See [15.2]Appendix 15.2[end] for a link to the Tax Code and the Tax Authority.

 1.3.
 Recent Developments